 - Student contacts the supervisor listed for position and arranges an interview.

 - Supervisor will contact the FWS Coordinator to see if the student is eligible.

-- If student is eligible, Student and supervisor must complete the application packet upon hire.
+- If student is eligible, Student and supervisor must complete the Work Study Application

-- Supervisor submits completed packet to the Student Financial Assistance Office, Work-Study Coordinator.
+- Supervisor submits completed forms to the Student Financial Assistance Office, Work-Study Coordinator.